 - the period of employment;

-In addition to posting the labor certification, the employer must develop and maintain documentation to support the statements made in the notice of posting for one year beyond the H-1B worker’s period of employment.
-If the company does not employ a beneficiary, they should keep the records one year after the LCA expiration date.
-The documentation must be available to the public and the Department of Labor.
+In addition to posting the labor certification, the employer must develop and maintain documentation to support the statements made in the notice of posting.
+The Code of Federal Regulation States that the employer should retain records for one year beyond the period which the H-1B nonimmigrant was employed under the labor condition application or if no beneficiary was employed, one year after the date the LCA expired.
+Moreover, the documentation must be made available for public and Department of Labor examination upon request.